 Sandy (Officer 1)

-Doug Jones, tenor, is a frequent collaborator with LBO, having appeared in Semele, The Breasts of Tiresias, The Clever One, The Kaiser from Atlantis, MacBeth, and The Invention of Morel.
+Doug Jones, tenor, is a frequent collaborator with LBO, having appeared in Semele, The Breasts of Tiresias, The Clever One, The Kaiser from Atlantis, MacBeth, The Invention of Morel and In The Penal Colony.
 He has performed extensively in Europe, including Covent Garden, Opera National de Paris, Salzburg Festival, Grand Theatre of Geneva, Netherlands Opera and the Bregenz Festival.
 Recent appearances include the Dancing Master in Ariadne auf Naxos with Austin Opera, the Witch in Hansel and Gretel with the Bar Harbor Music Festival, and featured cameo roles in the musicals The Addams Family (Pugsly) and Urinetown (McQueen) in Kansas City.

 Blazes (Officer 2)